tristantudorof/excel_coffee_sales_dashboard/README.md

 Next, I formatted Unit Price and Sales to USD.

-I selected all rows under Unit Price and Sales then went to numbers and selected USD.
+I selected all rows under Unit Price and Sales, then went to numbers and selected USD.

 The Price and Sales columns are now in USD.